-Deusto and the Ministry of Defence will hold a conference dedicated to examining China’s rising influence and its central role in the international system
+Deusto and the Ministry of Defence examine China’s rising influence and central role in the international system at a conference

 Conference